storyprotocol/documentation/docs/Protocol Concepts/story-attestation-service.md

 If you do not pass in these `media.*` fields, then an infringement detection will not be performed and your IP will not be proven valid.

+### Current Limitations

+* You must set the `media.*` fields before attaching commercial terms, otherwise no check will be performed.
+* Attestations will only show up on the IP Portal (our "GitHub for IP" platform coming soon).
+We are working on publishing attestations to public record so anyone can access the results (**COMING SOON!**).
+* Only media that is \*\*existing on the internet\*\* will be detected.
+If someone registers new IP on Story, it will simply return \<span color="green">validated\</a> because our providers don't have data on it.

 ## Current Providers

 <Cards columns={2}>